stanford-mse-125-2025/mse-125-2025-website/assignments.md

 ## Assignment 0

-Due Date: Monday, April 4, TBD
+Due Date: Thursday, March 31, 11:45am PT

 In preparation for the first discussion section, install <a href="http://www.rstudio.com/">RStudio</a>